Countly/countly-sdk-documentation/android/next.md

 <p>To close any displayed content, use the following method:</p>
 <pre><code class="java">Countly.sharedInstance().contents().exitContentZone()</code></pre>
 <p>
-  You can listen for content changes by setting a global content callback with the following method:
+  If content is closed, it could be listened by setting a global content callback with the following method:
 </p>
 <pre><code class="java">countlyConfig.contents.setGlobalContentCallback(callback);</code></pre>